 MS in Biomedical Laboratory Management (BLM)

-The MS in BLM is now a member of the Professional Sciences Masters (PSM) Network enriching not only the student experience and the prestige of your degree.
+(1) The MLS in BLM is now a member of the Professional Sciences Masters (PSM) Network, enriching the student experience and the prestiage of your degree.

 The Department of Medical Laboratory Sciences of Hunter College (MLS/HC) has developed a Master's degree to support career advancement of biomedical laboratory professionals, including MLS alumni.
-Laboratory personnel may wish to move to management positions in the institutions where they work, or move to other.
-Our partner in this initiative is the School of Professional Studies (SPS) of the City University of NY (CUNY), http://www.sps.cuny.edu.
-The objective of the new degree is to provide working laboratory professionals with the knowledge and skills to enter positions of leadership in clinical/diagnostic, research, biotechnology, public health and pharmaceutical settings.
+Laboratory personnel may wish to move to management positions in the institutions where they work, or seek positions in other environments.
+Our partner in this initiative is the School of Professional Studies (SPS) of the City University of NY (http://www.sps.cuny.edu).
+The objective of the BLM degree is to provide working laboratory professionals with the knowledge and skills to enter positions of leadership in clinical/diagnostic, research, biotechnology, public health and pharmaceutical settings.
 These laboratories are dedicated to the diagnosis of disease as well as the full range of basic and clinical research and development.

 In spite of expressed need by employers and technologists, there are very few management curricula that focus on this workplace environment.
-The curriculum (30 credits) is divided between HC (offering science and biomedicine classes) and SPS (offering business and management classes).
+The curriculum (30 credits) is divided between HC, offering science and biomedicine classes and SPS, offering business and management classes.
 The capstone internship completes the academic program.
-The MS degree is granted by HC following transfer of SPS courses, (and the Advanced Certificate in Management).
+The MS degree is granted by HC following transfer of SPS courses.
+Graduates also earn the Advanced Certificate in Management (SPS).
 MLS and SPS have extensive experience preparing professionals for medical and science laboratories, and business managers in a variety of industries, respectively.
-The required core curriculum is supplemented by elective courses to suit the interests of students, and the varied laboratory specializations in which they work.
-Graduates will accept positions of management in laboratories as well as the larger institutions where they function.
+The required core curriculum is supplemented by elective courses to address the interests of students, and the varied laboratory specializations in which they work.
+Graduates will accept positions of management in laboratories, as well as the larger institutions of which they are a part.

 For whom is this degree designed?